-The East Asian Studies Room is located on the upper level of Waidner-Spahr library.
+The East Asian Studies Reading Room is located on the upper level of Waidner-Spahr library.
 With its beautiful design, and rice paper accents, this room is one of the best places on campus to read.
-The comfortable furnishings, conference table, and updated technology also make it a popular location for classes to meet.
+The comfortable furnishings, conference table, and updated technology also make it a popular location for classes to meet (capacity 16).

 Programming in the room includes meetings, small group lectures, and meditation sessions.
 It’s often used as a filming and interviewing location for the campus marketing and communications department.